nabilbendafi/jsonresume-theme-onepageresume/README.md

 npm install -g resume-cli
 ```
  - Make sure to have a proper `resume.json`
- - Render with local them
+ - Render with local theme
 ```bash
 resume serve -t .
 ```